kyunaie/katie/README.md

 # Katie
-### a Dekstop assistance.
+### Dekstop assistance.
-Katie is an AI assistant which can be used by typing the command 'katie" in the terminal.
+Can be accessed though terminal by typing the command katie.

+## Commands
+- Katie open spotify
+- katie